 Road Trip: Troutdale

 Park and play: The Sandy River Delta is a broad, wooded recreation area near the joining of the Sandy and Columbia rivers just north of I-84.
 A popular hike for folks with dogs, the delta is also the site of artist Maya Lin’s elliptical Bird Blind installation, part of the Confluence Project, which commemorates the bicentennial of Lewis and Clark with a catalog of local bird species etched into the wood.
-Also named for the explorers, nearby Lewis and Clark State Park is perfect for a picnic, dip in the river, short hike or boat launch.
+Also named for the explorers, nearby Lewis and Clark State Park is perfect for a picnic, a dip in the river, a short hike or the boat launch.

 Eat and drink: Happily stuck in the past, Tad’s Chicken ’n Dumplins first opened as a roadhouse in the 1920s.
 The wood-paneled dining room set on the Sandy River in view of the Troutdale Bridge is a great place to tuck in over a plate of signature chicken and dumplings, fresh salmon or Oregon beef.
 Nearby, McMenamin’s Historic Edgefield campus offers several different restaurants, bars, a winery and a distillery to choose from.

 Sleep and Spa: With all those choices, McMenamins Edgefield is a good place to stop for the night.
 Stroll the grounds of the restored 1911 county poor farm and enjoy the gardens, a round of golf, a movie or live music.
 Relax at Ruby’s Spa in the outdoor soaking pool or indulge in a massage or spa treatment.

 Eileen Garvin lives and writes in Hood River.
 When she’s not hunched over her keyboard or digging in the garden, you can find her mountain biking, kiteboarding, hiking, skiing or camping somewhere in Oregon.